ASTR 1230 (O'Connell) Lecture Notes

 another, sometimes leading to "tidal disruption" or, alternatively,

 "mergers" and wholesale transformation of morphologies.
-We now

 think that our Galaxy will eventually merge with M31 (several billions